 The Petersburg Preservation Task Force (PPTF) serves as the primary organization preserving, managing, and presenting Petersburg’s rich and unique historic resources.
 PPTF is a group of citizens – many representing organizations and some simply concerned individuals – that convened in mid-2016 as the City of Petersburg dealt with a severe financial crisis forcing the closing of City Museums in October.
-In December, PPTF was successful in securing an agreement from the City, re-opened Historic Blandford Church and Centre Hill Museum and has carried out an impressive calendar of special events and activities that have been attended by thousands of visitors.
-As of August 2017, PPTF expects to re-open the Exchange Building, home of the Siege Museum, following extensive repairs and restoration made possible by not only financial support but also generous contributions of goods and services by businesses and skilled tradesmen and the labor of many citizen volunteers.
+In December of that year, PPTF was successful in securing an agreement from the City, re-opened Historic Blandford Church and Centre Hill Museum and has carried out an impressive calendar of special events and activities that have been attended by thousands of visitors.
+As of July 2018, PPTF re-opened the Exchange Building, formerly, the Siege Museum, following extensive repairs and restoration made possible by not only financial support but also generous contributions of goods and services by businesses and skilled tradesmen and the labor of many citizen volunteers.
 The highly qualified and experienced museum docents are currently all volunteers.

-PPTF is a 501(c)3 organization and has secured an agreement with the City of Petersburg to continue its work through May 2018 with an opportunity for a 4-year extension.
+PPTF is a 501(c)3 organization and has secured an agreement with the City of Petersburg to continue its work through May 202.
 The PPTF Board is a working board whose members oversee active committees where the work is carried out, largely by volunteers who include business owners, history and preservation enthusiasts, civic leaders, and numerous others who have brought their skills and expertise as valuable resources.

 In addition to successfully re-opening and operating museums and offering a variety of programs such as Mercy Street Teas and walking tours, PPTF has undertaken a professional inventorying and cataloguing of Petersburg’s historic archives.
 Thousands of items have been moved, largely by volunteers using their own equipment, to improved, secure settings to ensure their preservation for future presentation and interpretation.